 truth.
 Its subject matter is closely related to that of formal logic but its objects are different.
 Rather than setting out to codify valid arguments and to supply axioms and notations allowing the

 assessment of increasingly complex arguments, it examines the bricks and mortar from which such systems are built.
 Although it aims, among other things, to illuminate or sometimes question the

-- Lambert Karel and Van Fraassen Bas.
+Lambert, Karel, and Fraasen, Bas C.van.
+1972.
 Derivation and Counterexample.
 An Introduction to Philosophical Logic.
-Encino: Dickenson 1972.
+Encino: Dickenson.

 In many philosophy departments today a distinction is drawn between the following topics in undergraduate logic teaching:

 (a) general introduction,